What’s The Difference Between Bronzing and Contouring And Do You Really Need Two Different Products?

 Typically bronzing powders tend to have warm undertones — leaning slightly orange.
 With a fluffy brush (the same kind used for blush) take bronzer and start in the centre of the cheek and sweep upwards in gentle circular motions on the cheek bone following the natural shape towards your ear.
 Don’t apply too much product as too much can look muddy on the skin.
 Take a little and don’t worry about being too precise with the application because bronzer is supposed to look quite diffused and natural.

-Contouring is the process of enhancing natural shadows on specific parts of your face to add and create dimension.
+Contouring is the process of enhancing natural shadows on specific parts of your face to create dimension.
 If you look at yourself in the mirror in natural daylight, then you’ll notice certain parts of your face have shadows such as under the cheekbone, under the jawline, on the sides of your temples, and on the sides of the nose.

-Now the million dollar question: do you need a bronzer and a contour powder in your collection?
+Now the million dollar question: do you need a separate bronzer and a contour powder in your collection?

 The simple answer: no. For every day makeup, you can find a neutral-toned bronzer and combine bronzer and contour — bronztour — in one step.
 My favourite product for doing this is the Benefit Cosmetics Hoola Matte Bronzer.
-Another alternative is The Balm Cosmetics Bahama Mama Bronzer.

 Similar Posts